 Canada has a fine reputation for providing a first-class education to students across the board.
+An investment of over $960 million is being dedicated to support 4,700+ researchers and projects across Canada, showcasing the government's unwavering commitment to bolstering the nation's research ecosystem.
 Degrees from Canadian universities, colleges, and institutions are largely accepted all over the world and thus, offer a high graduate employability rate.
-Moreover, once you choose Canada as your study destination, you will encounter several universities that rank among the top 100 universities worldwide, including the University of Toronto, University of British Columbia, University of Alberta, Université de Montréal, McGill University, and a few others.
+Moreover, once you choose Canada as your study destination, you will encounter several universities that rank among the top 100 universities worldwide according to QS World University Rankings 2024, including the University of Toronto, University of British Columbia, McGill University.
+International students in Canada are often eligible for a post-graduation work permit, allowing them to gain valuable work experience in Canada after completing their studies.

 As per the Global Peace Index (GPI) report, Canada ranks at top of the list as one of the safest and most peaceful countries in the world with low crime rates, high interpersonal harmony among people, and rapid sustainable development.
 International students find studying and living in Canada immensely exciting by the dint of its diverse culture and welcoming citizens from multicultural communities.